Moving Average Inc.

 Both are right.
 The refinement: don't bet the farm on a vendor's UI, infrastructure, or proprietary format.
 Bet the farm on your text files.
 Keep the IP in Git, where it belongs.
 The model can change.
 The skills shouldn't have to.

-There's one more nuance worth knowing: the model and the harness are not the same thing.
-Claude in Claude Code is configured with tools — calculators, code execution, file access — that aren't there if you call the same model raw through Azure or another cloud.
+There's one more nuance: the model and the harness are not the same thing.
+Claude in Claude Code is configured with specific tools — calculators, code execution, file access — that aren't available when you call the same model directly via Azure or another cloud.
 Same engine, different tires.
 A skill that works beautifully in Claude Code can produce noticeably worse results when you swap the harness, even though the model name didn't change.
 Test the harness, not just the model — and be careful when porting a working pipeline to new infrastructure.
 (This is also why LLMs can quietly fail at math when the harness doesn't include the calculator tools.)

 What Could You Not Use AI For This Week?

 Adoption inside a team isn't a tooling problem.
-Several attendees described the same split: the developers face an identity crisis, the QA and support people face overwhelm.
-Both groups push back, in different ways.
+Several attendees described the same split: the developers face an identity crisis, and the QA and support people face overwhelm.
+Both groups push back in different ways.

 One founder shared a one-on-one tactic that's been quietly transforming his team.
 In every check-in, he asks the same question: What could you not use AI for this week?

-The QA and support team had a different problem from the engineers.
+Their QA and support teams have a different problem from the engineers.
 "For the developers, it's an identity crisis.
 For the non-developer roles, it's very overwhelming that their day is gonna be more in VS Code."
 He showed his QA lead an AI browser-automation tool and reframed her job: manage a team of 10 QA people.
 They're all Claude.
 It took a couple of months before the light-bulb moment arrived.
-The friction wasn't the tool; it was asking someone whose work had been in browser tabs to live in an IDE all day.
+The friction wasn't the tool; it was asking someone whose work had been in browser tabs to spend all day in an IDE.
 (More on the cultural side of AI rollouts.)

 The non-engineer adoption ramp that came up next: GitHub Codespaces.
 A virtual development environment in the browser, around fifty cents an hour, no installation, no Linux configuration, no shell setup.
-The container has Python or whatever; it just works.
+The container has Python, and whatever other tools are needed; it just works.
 For someone whose entire workday is already in browser tabs, "open a Codespace" is a much shorter walk than "install VS Code, install Claude Code, install Node, set up your shell."
 The cheat code that worked when nothing else did.

 Token-Maxing Is the New Lines of Code

 A side thread worth pulling out: how teams measure AI adoption.
 Someone heard at MicroConf that a CEO had threatened to fire anyone who didn't burn through their full token allocation.
-The room laughed, but the deeper point landed.
 "Token-maxing is the new lines of code."
 You'll get what you measure.
 Tokens-as-KPI produces noise — long-winded prompts, context dumps, agents arguing in circles.
-Lines-of-code-as-KPI produced the same junk a generation ago.
+Lines of code as a KPI produced the same junk a generation ago.
 (The room remembered the Dilbert comic about coding yourself a minivan.)

 The harder question: what should you measure?
-The honest answer is workflow-level, not metric-level.
+Workflow-level outcomes, not metric counts.
 Did the marketer ship the campaign faster, with sharper positioning?
-Did the engineer fix the bug in half the time, at the same quality?
+Did the engineer fix the bug in half the time while maintaining the same quality?
 Did the salesperson catch a missed objection in the call review?
 None of those show up in token consumption.
 Capability per output is the right axis — and tracking it requires actually looking at the work, not the dashboard.

 What to Actually Build